- Disposable facemask

 Clean the entire work area and anything nearby where dust may have landed with another wet rag.
 Dispose of the rag with the others, and tape that bag closed.

 Step 10: Paint over the area from which you loosened a sample (then discard the paintbrush).

 Seal the area from which you took the sample by applying a thick, thorough coat of any kind of paint.
 When the paint dries it will prevent any more dust from kicking up.
 Discard the paintbrush in a plastic bag.

 Step 11: Carefully remove and dispose of the protective gear worn during the process.

 Carefully remove your coveralls or clothes, facemask, and gloves, and dispose of them in the trash bag with the paint brush and tape it up.
 Dispose of all trash correctly.

 If your sample tests positive for asbestos: Find an EPA-certified contractor to begin asbestos removal.
 It is illegal in many states to do asbestos removal yourself, and you can be heavily fined for doing so.
-Removal of, or simply sealing up and disposing of asbestos (since you can’t take just it to a landfill), requires a special contractor’s license in most states.
-The many uses of asbestos in homes, its insidiousness, and the complicated process of delicately removing it mandate that it is not a project even the most ambitious of DIYers should ever undertake.
+Removal of, or simply sealing up and disposing of asbestos (since you can’t just take it to a landfill), requires a special contractor’s license in most states.
+The many uses of asbestos in homes, its insidiousness, and the complicated process of delicately removing it mandate that asbestos removal is not a project even the most ambitious of DIYers should ever undertake.